 Plastic & Resin: These are the go-to materials for budget planters.
 Why?
 They’re super affordable, lightweight, and come in a ton of shapes and colors. floreiras exterior baratas

-Perfect for adding a splash of color to your garden without breaking the bank.
-But here’s the catch: they can get brittle over time if not UV-protected.
-So, keep that in mind.
+They’re perfect for adding a splash of color to your garden without breaking the bank.
+Here’s the catch though: they’ll get brittle over time, especially if they don’t have UV protection.
+It’s something you’ll want to keep in mind when you’re buying.

 Plus, it may not survive hard freezes, so it’s not ideal for every climate.